 The measurement starts with line "A", Measure the line corresponding to the selected line on your screen.

 When you have read a line, Coraye will make you read the next unread line.

-When the measurement is done, click on the "Next" button.
+When the range measurement is complete, click on the "Reading done" button

 If you want to know more about the Gamut Viewer go to the tutorial Gamut Viewer

 You can also print a test image to evaluate your print.
 You can download a test image here or here: https://imagescience.com.au/knowledge/pdi-printer-test-image